Braille: An Overview

 Contracted Versus Uncontracted Braille

-As a parent, all the things you do to help your child get ready for reading, such as reading to him frequently and pointing out the print and braille that you see around him, will help him as he begins to learn braille (see “Helping Your Baby Learn About Reading and Writing,” “Promoting Your Child’s Development of Reading and Writing Skills,” and “Helping Your Child Develop Literacy Skills”).
+As a parent, all the things you do to help your child get ready for reading, such as reading frequently and pointing out the print and braille that you see, will help your child begin to learn braille.
 You might also want to learn some braille yourself to better understand what your child is learning.
-The Hadley School for the Blind offers correspondence courses in braille for parents and family members of children who are blind or visually impaired.
+The Hadley School for the Blind offers correspondence courses in braille for parents and family members of children who are blind or low vision.